DennisLoska/ReactLabelingTool/README.md

     }
 ]
 ```
-In the configuration file of the frontend you need to add the fields **message** and **label** to the config file and also list all the labels you plan to use.
+In the configuration file of the frontend you need to add the fields **message** and **label** (in case of the example) to the config file and also list all the labels you plan to use.
 Here is an example:

 ```js
 {